ChaoChienHung/CS5246-Text-Mining/README.md

 This project analyzes posts and comments from the Singapore subreddit to surface public opinions, trending topics, and sentiment patterns.
 Raw social media text is processed through a structured multi-stage pipeline — from scraping to search and recommendation.

+Note: Many files used during processing are not included in the repository as they are very large.
+Please forgive any file structure that is wrong in the jupyter notebooks.

 ## Project Structure

 ```